nanomq/nanomq/docs/en_US/config-description/bridges.md

 ## AWS IoT Core Bridge

 This part introduces the settings for the MQTT Bridge that connects to AWS IoT Core.
 AWS IoT Core is a managed cloud service that lets connected devices easily and securely interact with cloud applications and other devices.

+AWS IoT cannot be enabled with MQTT over QUIC bridging due to the incompatibility between MsQUIC and AWS IoT SDK.

 ### **Example Configuration**